 Cross Country Skiing

-Whether you are a novice or a veteran - whether you want to ski for an hour, a day or a week – the Log Cabin parking lot is an excellent starting point for cross country skiing in the White Pass area.
-The Father Mouchet/Buckwheat Ski Trails, home to the annual Buckwheat Ski race, begin across the tracks from the Log Cabin parking lot and are packed and maintained by volunteers through the winter.
+The Log Cabin parking lot is an excellent starting point for cross country skiing in the White Pass area.
+The Father Mouchet/Buckwheat Ski Trails, home to the annual Buckwheat Ski race, and outside the boundaries of the national historic site, begin across the tracks from the Log Cabin parking lot.
 Cross country skiers may also follow the White Pass & Yukon Route right of way towards Bennett.
-Please be respectful of other users: move to the side of the trail to allow snowmobiles and dog teams to pass.

 Backcountry Skiing and Snowboarding

-Log Cabin Mountain is the most popular area within Chilkoot Trail National Historic Site for alpine touring, telemark skiing and backcountry snowboarding.
-Most skiers follow the Historic Site boundary cut line directly through the trees above the parking lot.
+Log Cabin Mountain is the most popular area within the national historic site for alpine touring, telemark skiing and backcountry snowboarding.
+Most skiers follow the site boundary cut-line directly through the trees above the parking lot.

 The terrain on the lower third of the mountain is generally low angled (<15 degrees), with gladed trees and open meadows.
-Above treeline the terrain steepens, with the central area providing the easiest ski touring access to the summit; several route options exist.
+Above treeline the terrain steepens.
 This is avalanche terrain.
 Parks Canada has rated Log Cabin Mountain using the Avalanche Terrain Evaluation Scale.

 - Travel at reasonable speeds in high use areas